The World’s first whale sanctuary was proclaimed in 2001 in Walker Bay at the tip of Africa. SA 2002-3 South Africa at a Glance, Editors, Inc.

 - protected areas in south africa

-- protected areas of south africa
+- protected areas register south africa

-- south african protected areas
+- largest south african protected reserves

-- register of protected areas south africa
+- Some of the protected areas in south africa

-- better protection area in south africa
+- the biggest protected reserves in south africa